attilagyorffy/EuRuKo2017-Budapest/README.md

 NOTE: The aim of this list is to keep it local and mainly focus on places that may not be in the typical Budapest tour guides.

+__Also, if you are opening a PR, please send me a notification tweet at @attilagyorffy so that I won't have to watch github all the time.__

 ## Belvárosi Disznótoros
 [Map](https://www.google.hu/maps/place/Belv%C3%A1rosi+Diszn%C3%B3toros/@47.4947739,19.0527113,16z/data=!4m8!1m2!2m1!1sBelv%C3%A1rosi+Diszn%C3%B3toros!3m4!1s0x4741dc44f36eeb69:0xdd94e239fc3817db!8m2!3d47.491504!4d19.0578058)
 My go-to spot to have a nice lunch with the taste of Hungarian dishes.
 Sausages, local grilled meat with different flavours.
 Paprika.
 Mmmm-mm paprika.
 And pickles.
 Pickles are great too.